 - Attend an information session: Applicants who score 240 or higher on the CASAS reading assessment will be invited to attend an MMC CNA Apprentice Training Program information session.

-- One (1) photocopy of driver's license or State ID card (or other form of ID with your photo, signature, and proof of age)
+- One (1) copy of front of driver's license or State ID card (or other form of ID with photo and signature)

-- One (1) photocopy of social security card
+- One (1) copy of front of Social Security card

-- Two (2) professional written references in sealed envelopes from people in leadership capacity only: for example, current and past supervisors.
-If you have not been employed for the last few years, another source of character reference such as a teacher, volunteer group leader, or clergy is acceptable.
-Reference letters may also be emailed to cnaprogram@MaineHealth.org.
+- Two (2) professional written references from people in leadership capacity only, for example, current or past supervisors.
+These references should be emailed to email@example.com.
+If you have not been employed in recent years, other character references (teacher, coach, volunteer group leader, clergy, etc.) are acceptable.
+References from relatives are not acceptable.